redis-developer/bluesky-bot-redis-workshop/README.md

 ![Redis Insight Stream](readme/images/2_2_redis_insight.png)

-## Part 3: Enriching Events with Vector Embeddings
+## Part 3: Enriching Events with Topics Extraction
 In this part, we'll enrich the events by extracting topics from its text.
 We'll use Redis as a Vector Database to store and query the embeddings.

 We'll use Ollama to extract topics from each post.
 Then, we'll store these topics in their respective posts in Redis.